-Another idea is to begin Adult Education courses, such as the Assessors Award (CAVA), or the Level 3 Certificate in Education and Training (formerly PTLLS).
+Another idea is to begin Adult Education courses, such as the Assessors Award (CAVA), or the Level 3 Award in Education and Training (formerly PTLLS).
 These are mandatory qualifications for Assessors to hold, so might help you to learn more about the role and methods for delivery.

 There are also a number of free courses available, and we recommend the Information, Advice and Guidance Level 2 course through Distance Learning.
 This course gives an insight into a key aspect of the role and may help you to apply your existing knowledge into what may be required of an Assessor.